ShilpiGoyal729/web-app-assignment/README.md

 This project demonstrates a complete DevOps workflow covering development, containerization, deployment, automation, and troubleshooting using industry-standard tools.

-It includes building and deploying a web application using Docker, managing multi-container setups with Docker Compose, configuring Nginx as a reverse proxy, enabling HTTPS with SSL certificates, and automating workflows using a GitHub Actions CI/CD pipeline.
+It includes building and deploying a web application using Docker, managing multi-container setups using Docker Compose, configuring Nginx as a reverse proxy, enabling HTTPS with SSL certificates, and automating workflows using a GitHub Actions CI/CD pipeline.

-All tasks were performed on macOS using its Unix-based terminal, which supports Linux-like commands, allowing smooth execution of all DevOps operations without requiring a separate Linux/WSL environment.

 ---